MortenHarding/rss3270cli/README.md

 ---
 ## Requirements

-- Network access from client to rss3270cli on port 7300, which is the default, or set port using the command line parameter -port xxxx
+- Network access from client to rss3270cli on port 7300, which is the default, or to the port defined by using the command line parameter -port xxxx
 - The file [rssfeed.url](https://github.com/MortenHarding/rss3270cli/blob/main/rssfeed.url)
-- A TN3270 emulator on client side (e.g. x3270, c3270)
+- A TN3270 emulator on client side

 ---
 ## How to use it